 The e-commerce industry has been battling a major counterfeit problem for a number of years, which we have discussed a few times on this blog.
 But how bad is it really?
-Well, to begin with, Local Circles, a community media platform, has stated that 1 in 5 products sold on e-commerce sites are fake.
+Well, to begin with, Local Circles, a community media platform, has stated that 1 in 5 products sold on e-commerce sites is fake.
 But that’s only the tip of the iceberg.
 We’re going to look at how governments and e-commerce operators have responded to the global e-commerce counterfeit epidemic and how online marketplaces and legitimate brands can best protect themselves as well as their customers from the sale of counterfeit goods.

 The dangers of counterfeits

 The worst thing about this counterfeit problem is the risk that counterfeit items pose.
 CNBC details that Amazon has recognized that the sale of fakes is a risk to investors and the US securities and exchange commission in its annual earnings report.